Our Curriculum Statement of Intent

 In Reception children are encouraged to choose picture books to take home and share with their parents to develop good book handling skills – i.e. holding the book correctly, turning pages in sequence, knowing that both the pictures and the text help to tell the story, tracking print from left to right and discussing the story and answering questions about it.

 The teaching of phonics will have started in the Nursery setting and continued into Reception initially focussing on hearing sounds and rhymes and developing through to recognising the sounds individual and groups of letters make.
 Children are encouraged to segment and blend sounds to build words for reading and writing.
 This is supplemented by the teaching of High Frequency Words (HFW or Tricky Words) that are not phonetically decodeable.
+In reception we use the Jolly Phonics scheme and this is then supplemented by Letter and Sounds as they move into Year 1.
 This approach to the teaching of phonics is continued throughout Years 1 and 2 with an increasing emphasis on linking the phonics to spelling.
 When children are able to independently and confidently segment and blend some simple cvc (consonant – vowel- consonant) words and recognise a few HFW, they will be ready to take home a book from the first band of the school reading scheme.

 Children will begin at red level and progress through the bands until they are ready to read books from the class library.